It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 - Mortgage statement

-There’s also the more qualitative data you’ll need to gather like what your client’s goals are for the future and over what timeframe.
+There’s also the more qualitative data you’ll need to gather, like what your client’s goals are for the future and a general timeframe.

-And depending on what planning looks like at your firm and your client’s goals, it’s possible you’ll require more data.
+And depending on what planning looks like at your firm, you may require more data.

-Think of each piece of data as a piece to a puzzle – they all fit together, and they are all necessary to do your job and do your job right.
+Think of each piece of data as a piece of a puzzle – they all fit together, and they are all necessary to do your job and do your job right.

 #3 Setting Expectations